Cumulocity-IoT/apama-rxepl/docs/constructors/Observable.md

 Emit every integer value from `start` (inclusive) to `end` (inclusive).

-Note: Currently only works with ascending values.
+Note: Can be provided with an ascending or a descending range.

 ```javascript
 Observable.range(0,5)